 Did the animal eat its’ natural food? i.e. grass for cows, grass & bugs for chickens, smaller fish for salmon (farmed salmon are fed corn!) etc.

-Is it pesticide and drug free?
+Is it pesticide and drug-free?

 Do I believe/trust the meat purveyor?

-Was the animal free roaming?
+Was the animal free-roaming?

-For as long as I can remember there has been big debate whether being a vegetarian is healthier than being an omnivore.
-There is no conclusive proof that one diet is ‘healthier’ then the other.
+For as long as I can remember there has been a big debate about whether being a vegetarian is healthier than being an omnivore.
+There is no conclusive proof that one diet is ‘healthier’ than the other.
 However, there are tons of books and blogs that would claim otherwise.
 Do what feels good and right for you.
 Perhaps the first step in finding what is right for you is to try an elimination diet http://www.precisionnutrition.com/elimination-diet).
 As you slowly integrate food back into your life – see which foods make you feel sated, energized, bloated, hungry, happy etc. We all have different lifestyles and biological makeups thus no one diet is good for everyone.
 Find what works for you and stick with that.

 1. Type of Vegetarian Diet, Body Weight, and Prevalence of Type 2 Diabetes.
 32. National Institutes of Health.
 2009-02-02.
 791–6. doi:10.2337/dc08-1886.
 PMC 2671114.
 PMID 19351712 2.
 “The Adventist Health Studies”.
 Loma Linda University.
 Retrieved 2008-05-31.